You can read about our approach to sustainability below or you can download our 2020 Sustainability Report here.

 The Government recently consulted on setting each energy supplier an individual target obligation, subject to annual tolerance levels that apply across the industry as a percentage of their customer base.
 The Government believes the regulatory certainty provided through this process will drive consistent long-term investment.

 The wider success of the smart-meter installation programme is highly dependent on consumer acceptance, which has been a key hurdle to the roll-out so far.
 To address this challenge, the Government plans to change the way household tariffs are set alongside a broader set of market reforms.
-This will see the energy industry shift to half hourly price settlement – allowing consumers to access prices for every 30-minute period of the day.
+This will see the energy industry shift to half hourly price settlement – allowing consumers to access different prices for every 30-minute period of the day.

 A Green Industrial Revolution